John Kerry military service controversy: Bronze Star

-Although it is not mentioned in Unfit for Command, Thurlow himself was awarded a Bronze Star for his actions during the same incident.
+Although it is not mentioned in Unfit for Command, Thurlow was also awarded a Bronze Star for his actions during the same incident.
 Thurlow's citation includes several phrases indicating hostile fire such as "despite enemy bullets flying about him" and "enemy small arms and automatic weapons fire", and speaks of fire directed at "all units" of the five-boat fleet.
 Thurlow's medal recommendation, signed by Elliott, used the phrasing "under constant enemy small arms fire."
-Also unmentioned in "Unfit for Command" was the name Robert Lambert, Thurlow's chief petty officer who was the official eyewitness cited for Thurlow's Bronze Star recommendation, and who received his own Bronze Star for "courage under fire" for pulling Thurlow out of the water.
+Also unmentioned in Unfit for Command was Robert Lambert, Thurlow's chief petty officer who was the official eyewitness cited for Thurlow's Bronze Star recommendation, and who received his own Bronze Star for "courage under fire" for pulling Thurlow out of the water.
 Lambert still insists that the boats were receiving fire from the enemy.

-The after-action report is initialed "KJW", who SBVT claims is Kerry.
+The after-action report is initialed "KJW", whom SBVT claimed is Kerry.
 However, Kerry's initials are "JFK", and SBVT cites no reason why Kerry would have included a "W".
 These same initials "KJW" appear on other reports about events in which Kerry did not participate.
 A Navy official stated to the New York Times that the initials referred not to the author of the report, but to the headquarters staffer who received it.

 Furthermore, Kerry's base commander, Adrian Lonsdale, stated that according to the precedence he had set out in his operations order, Kerry would be the "only logical candidate" to write the report based on his length of service in Vietnam.
 However, records indicate that Kerry actually had the least amount of time in Vietnam of any of the officers there that day (although Droz had arrived at Anthoi somewhat later than Kerry).

 In addition, SBVT claimed that the after action report for the incident was sent from the Coast Guard cutter where Kerry had received medical treatment, the USCGC Spencer. but relevant Navy documents indicate that the report was likely transmitted from a ship with a routing indicator that would apply to the LST Washtenaw County (LST-1166), where all nonevacuated officers who had served on the mission were berthed for the night.

 Finally, beyond the medal citations, all U.S. Navy documents indicate hostile fire during the action.
-Kerry's boat (PCF-94) even received special recognition from Captain Roy Hoffmann on March 14 in his weekly report to his men; the report's description of hostile fire was not disputed at the time.
+Kerry's boat even received special recognition from Captain Roy Hoffmann on March 14 in his weekly report to his men; the report's description of hostile fire was not disputed at the time.
 PCF-94 had major damage that had to be repaired before it could resume patrols.
 Also, later intelligence reports confirm the presence of hostile forces.